smy1/swlab/python/README.md

 __Figure 1__: _An example of an Excel file for the overlay function._

 In Figure 1 above:
-- __Column A__ (or the parameter `children`): Contains the name of the subfolders in which the base video and top video are stored.
+- __Column A__ (or the parameter `children`): Contains __the names of subfolders__ in which the base video and top video are stored.
 In this example, the subfolders "076" and "078" refer to our participants' ID.
-- __Column B__ (or the parameter `start`): Contains the time at which the task started (in seconds) in the video recording of each of the particpant. _Since we have two video recordings, use the start time of the top video._ The function will calculate the time difference between the two videos and adjust the start time of the base video.
+- __Column B__ (or the parameter `start`): Contains __the time at which the task started__ (in seconds) in the video recording of each of the particpant. _Since we have two video recordings, use the start time of the top video._ The function will calculate the time difference between the two videos and adjust the start time of the base video.
 This adjustment is not always perfect, hence, we will have to correct for any discrepancy by providing information to the column "corr" (see below).
-- __Column C__ (or the parameter `end`): Contains the time at which the task ended (again, in seconds).
+- __Column C__ (or the parameter `end`): Contains __the time at which the task ended__ (again, in seconds).
 This can be left blank if the duration of the task is always the same for everyone (see the parameter `dur` above).
-- __Column D__ (or the parameter `corr`, which stands for "correction"): Contains numbers (in seconds) to correct for out-of-sync videos. _If the base video is slower (i.e., lags behind the top video), give a positive number_.
+- __Column D__ (or the parameter `corr`, which stands for "correction"): Contains numbers (in seconds) to correct for out-of-sync videos. __If the base video is slower (i.e., lags behind the top video), give a positive number__.
 This information can be left blank (and will be disregarded even if it is not blank) if the parameter `attempts` gets an argument of 1 (because logically, in the first attempt, we do not know how well Python syncs the two videos).

 ---